Flood risk management

 Responsibilities include:

-• co-ordinating the management of flood risk from these sources across Cheshire East, bringing together all the relevant organisations and individuals
+• co-ordinating the management of flood risk from these sources across Cheshire East, bringing together all the relevant stakeholders

 To tackle flood risk in an integrated way across the region, we are a member of the Cheshire Mid-Mersey local authority partnership.